MaddieGillis/book-search-engine/README.md

 https://github.com/gitname/react-gh-pages
 Special thank you to John Titus from the tutoring service for working hard and staying extra to help debug.
 Special thank you to Jerromy from AskBCS for spending nearly 2 hours helping me debug my log in issues.
+Special thank you to Ntando from AskBCS for spending hours helping me to get the app to deploy to heroku.

 ## License